soul-traveller/read_image_patch_colors/index.md

 2. Using the image of a reference target, create a `.ti2` file so that one may print the target, scan it, and then use ArgyllCMS `scanin` command to create a printer profile.

 # Examples Included
 See chapter [Examples](#examples) for detailed examples on how to read patches from different size patch grid images.
-Most examples are based on Datacolor SpyderPrint Targets, which are:
+All examples are based on Datacolor SpyderPrint Targets, which are:

 - Expert Target (3-pages, 729-patches)
 - Expert Target (large) (1-page, 729-patches)